e2eSolutionArchitect/RaspberryPi/setup-raspberryPi4.md

 - Click Continue
 - It should open the Window of Raspberry Pi

+# Update Raspberry Pi before start using
+- After the VNC viewer connects to RaspberryPi the top right first icon ( install updates) .
+Get the latest updates of Raspberry Pi.
+It might take few minutes to download and install all updates

 # Awesome.
 That's it.
 Now start experimenting with your new toy!